Mobile food vending vehicles may be used in a variety of manners in the Newcastle Local Government Area.

 - Food vans may only operate in the areas specified in appendix 2 of the Policy

-- A food van is not to be positioned within 50m radius of another mobile or fixed food business.
+- A food van is not to be positioned within 50m radius of another fixed food business.

 Click on layers list icon at top of map for food trucks or food vans approved areas.